-That doesn’t mean you need to create a well-rounded masterpiece each day, it just means getting yourself into the habit of writing regularly.
-This means that – whether you realise it or not – you’re continually improving your craft.
+That doesn’t mean you need to create a well-rounded masterpiece each day, it just means you need to get in the habit of writing regularly.
+The idea is that, whether you realise it or not, you’re continually improving your craft.

 3. Keep it simple

-4. Leave your work to ‘sit’ for a while
+4. Leave your work to ‘sit’

-The next time you read your work it will be with a fresh pair of eyes, and you’ll undoubtedly find new ways of improving it that you wouldn’t have if you’d switched straight from writing to editing.
+The next time you read your work it will be with a fresh pair of eyes, and you’ll find ways of improving it that you wouldn’t have if you’d switched straight from writing to editing.

-6. Read your work aloud
+6. Read your work out loud

-Reading your work out loud might startle your family member or flatmate in the next room but it will invariably help you view your work as a ‘reader’ rather than a ‘writer’.
+Reading your work out loud might unsettle your family or flatmates, but it will also help you view your work as a ‘reader’ rather than a ‘writer’.

 7. Be ruthless

-Whether you’re writing a book or a blog post, don’t leave bits in just because you’re proud of a particularly well-structured sentence or perhaps a clever metaphor.
+Whether you’re writing a book or a blog post, don’t leave parts in just because you’re proud of a particularly well-structured sentence or perhaps a clever metaphor.

-8. Always use the active over the passive
+8. Always use an active voice

 9. Avoid redundant words and phrases

 Don’t use words like “very” or phrases like “at this moment in time” unless absolutely necessary.
 (Even then, don’t do it.)

 10. Seek out criticism

 “When people tell you something’s wrong or doesn’t work for them, they are almost always right.
-When they tell you exactly what they think is wrong and how to fix it, they are almost always wrong.”
+When they tell you exactly what they think is wrong and how to fix it, they are almost always wrong.”Neil Gaiman